swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

     We opted to use the GitHub Container Registry for our self-hosted Docker image because of its close integration with our existing GitHub environment.
-This decision enables us to restrict our CI/CD processes to the GitHub infrastructure while also demonstrating its capabilities.
+This decision allows us to restrict our CI/CD processes to the GitHub infrastructure while also demonstrating its use.
 However, we could have also used our existing Google Cloud Container Registry.

 Follow the
 [_Managing Personal Access Token_ - GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)